Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

+We first label crashes based on predefined initial categories for each dimension (see~\autoref{subsec: analysis_dim}).
+We then iteratively refine these categories whenever new crash patterns emerge that do not fit within the existing ones, particularly for \catone~and \cattwo.
+We do this by adding new categories and updating existing ones, which is common in grounded theory~\cite{seaman1999quality}.
+For example, the crash type \texttt{Tensor Shape Mismatch} was originally included in \texttt{Value Error} and later split into a separate category.
+This creates more consistent and well-separated categories.

 During the first-cycle coding, three evaluators independently label an initial set of 50 crashes from the sampled dataset.
 Following this, the evaluators meet to synchronize their findings, discuss the results, and establish uniform labeling principles.
 This collaborative discussion promotes consistency and mitigates potential bias early in the process.
 To further improve consistency, we organize crashes from both GitHub and Kaggle datasets by clusters, which groups similar crashes together for labeling and review.
-Each crash is categorized based on the predefined dimensions, with new categories introduced only when necessary.
 Additionally, evaluators reference all notebooks containing the sampled crashes to access relevant crash contexts.
 This structured approach, grounded in an open coding scheme~\cite{seaman1999quality}, allows category expansion while minimizing bias and enhancing consistency in our classifications.
 During the second-cycle coding, the remaining crashes are labeled independently.
-Regular meetings are held to discuss and reach consensus on any disagreements, promoting consistent standards across the entire dataset.
+Regular meetings are held to discuss and reach a consensus on any disagreements, promoting consistent standards across the entire dataset.

-In the \emph{reviewing} stage, a separate evaluator conducts reviewing to validate the labeling results.
+In the \emph{reviewing} stage, a separate evaluator validates the labeling results.
 In cases of disagreement, discussions take place to resolve conflicts, and if needed, all three evaluators come together to reach a final decision.
-The change rates before and after reviewing are shown in \autoref{tb: stats_manual_label}.
-The process sometimes results in updates to earlier categories, particularly as the classification standards are refined during review.
-For example, many changes are made to categorize crashes in~\catfour~based on the stage where the code is written, rather than by its functionality, which leads to a high rate of reclassification.
-On the other hand, the high change rate of~\cattwo~reflects the challenges of accurately identifying the root causes of the crashes.